cracked-machine/pod_serializable/README.md

 This simple example demonstrates binary I/O using both POD and Non-POD classes.

-## PODRecord Class

-The POD class contains five members, two of which are reserved regions:
+The class contains five members, two of which are reserved regions:

 |name|width (bytes)|
 |:--|:--:|